You can’t simply translate your old processes into digital.

 For example, why should customers have to call you if there is an issue?
 Can you identify the issue and proactively engage to solve it?
 With the right data and processes in place, your airline could move you from a cancelled flight to an alternative before you even know it’s cancelled.

 Put yourself in your customer’s shoes and imagine what they need, when, and why.
 Find a way of making it effortless for them to get what they need.

-- Identify target personas and their unique behaviours.
+- Identify target personas and their unique behaviors.

 - Designate a group of experts to deeply understand the needs of users in order to inform products, marketing and processes.